bftmoon/FSDBem/README.md

 ### How to
 ##### Install
+If you haven't installed npm (or yarn knowledge) you should download and install [Node.js](https://nodejs.org/en/)
 ```
 git clone https://github.com/bigfatmoon/FSDBem.git
+cd FSDBem
 npm install
 npm run dev
 ```

 It can be used any script from [package.json](./package.json) instead "dev"

 ##### Find original images and Perfect Pixel configs